arichtman/www.richtman.au/content/blog/your-devops-is-a-consultancy.md

 You gather requirements, design solutions, implement, maybe there's even a budget for QA and training (ha!)

 Case B:
-Client is somewhat familiar with the suite, you offer to tackle some of the unknown unknowns, sharp areas and hairy chasms.
+Client is somewhat familiar with the suite, you offer to tackle some of the unknown unknowns, sharp areas, wooly balls, and hairy chasms.
 You can rely on them for some basic architecture and configuration, but they still need some hand-holding.
 The dark is scary, after all.